Eurodoc: Eurodoc Conferences and Annual General Meetings

 Delegates vote during the Eurodoc General Meeting in Brussels, Belgium, on 3 April 2019.

 Each year (generally in spring), Eurodoc convenes an international conference.
 This conference aims to provide a framework for doctoral candidates and junior researchers to meet with European political and economic leaders and to engage in a fruitful discussion on the construction of the European Research and Higher Education Area.
 Conferences are usually followed by an Annual General Meeting (AGM), Eurodoc's highest decision-making body.

 Conference & AGM 2021 in Prague, Czech Republic

 The Eurodoc Conference 2021 was held in Prague on 14–15 July 2021 in a hybrid form to bring together as many people as the pandemic situation allowed while streaming it online.
 The event was organised by the Committee for Doctoral Education under the Student Chamber of the Council of Higher Education Institutions (SK RVŠ) from the Czech Republic and Eurodoc.
-The conference focused on the quality and appropriate conditions of doctoral training and career development with the title: "Improving Doctoral Training in Europe."
+The conference placed focus on the quality and appropriate conditions of doctoral training and career development with the title: "Improving Doctoral Training in Europe."